Virtual public transport training vs. traditional public transport travel training: How do you choose the best method?

 Step 5: Measure and evaluate

-How do you know if you right choice made
+How do you know if you made the right choice ?
+Measure the results:

 Conclusion: Virtual public transport as an innovative and scalable solution